New Brunswick Genealogy Records Online

 Carleton and Victoria's County Men in the 1st.
 World War (New Brunswick, Canada)

-Grand Falls, Victoria County, New Brunswick Casualties of War WWI and WW2.
+Grand Falls, Victoria County, New Brunswick Casualties of War WWI and WW2 (archived website).

 Old Methodist Cemetery, Perth Andover, Victoria County, New Brunswick, Canada